rdytech/superset-client/doc/migrating_dashboards_across_environments.md

-# Transfering Dashboards across Environments
+# Transferring Dashboards across Environments

-Research document relating to Migrating dashboard across Superset Environments.
+In this doc, we will discuss how to transfer dashboards across Superset hosting environments with the goal of heading towards an API call to automate the process.

-In this doc, we will discuss how to transfer dashboards across Superset hosting environments.
+## Background

 A common practice is to setup infrastructure to deploy multiple Superset environments.
 For example a simple setup might be:
 - local development env for testing version upgrades and feature exploration